 Since the submission of the First National Communication in 2003, Nigeria has updated its national GHG inventory.
 The procedure involved the use of the default methodology of the "Revised 1996 IPCC Guidelines for National Greenhouse Gas Inventories" (IPCC, 1996) and the "Good Practice Guidance and Uncertainty Management in National Greenhouse Gas Inventories" (IPCC, 2000).

 The inventory covers all of the major sectors presented by IPCC (1996) with the exception of Solvents and Other Products Use, which was not available electronically from the downloaded software.
-Emissions of GHG in the energy, industrial processes, agriculture, land use change and forestry, and wastes have been estimated and the production and consumption of energy under different sectors mainly drawn from default IPCC emission factors database supported with some national estimates where available, the estimates of gross national emissions from the different energy production and consumption activities were derived.
+Emissions of GHG in the energy, industrial processes, agriculture, land use change and forestry, and wastes have been estimated and the production and consumption of energy under different sectors evaluated with data from national and international sources.
+Based on these and emission factors mainly drawn from default IPCC emission factors database supported with some national estimates where available, the estimates of gross national emissions from the different energy production and consumption activities were derived.

 Activity data for the national GHG inventory was compiled from published data by the Nigerian National Petroleum Corporation (NNPC), National Bureau of Statistics (NBS) and Central Bank of Nigeria (CBN).
 The majority of emission factors used is default values taken from the Revised 1996 IPCC Guidelines.
 Estimates have been made for the base year 2000 with sectors, as sources of GHG emissions, categorized according to their percentage contributions to the national GHG inventory.
-Sectoral (bottom-up) approach has been used to estimate the GHG emissions and removals from (i) energy; (ii) industrial processes; (iii) agriculture; (iv) land use, land-use change and forestry (LULUCF); (v) waste; and (vi) solvent and other product use sectors.
+Sectoral (bottom-up) approach has been used to estimate the GHG emissions and removals from:

+- energy;

+- industrial processes;

+- agriculture;

+- land use, land-use change and forestry (LULUCF);

+- waste; and (vi) solvent and other product use sectors.